Updated: May 18, 2026

-We ate at every ramen shop on the Yonge Street corridor between Sheppard and Finch to find the best ramen in North York.
-The verdict: this 2 km stretch is quietly one of the strongest ramen corridors in the GTA, with a Michelin Bib Gourmand clam broth (Konjiki, $18.50), Canada's first Michelin-rated soupless aburasoba (Kajiken, $16), and the highest-rated ramen shop in the city (Midori, 4.7 stars).
-Below are 8 spots ranked by broth quality, value, and buzz -- with prices, what to order at each, and a walkable ramen crawl route.
+We ate at every ramen shop on the Yonge Street corridor and nearby North York locations to find the best ramen in North York.
+The verdict: this 2 km stretch is quietly one of the strongest ramen corridors in the GTA, with a Michelin Bib Gourmand clam broth (Konjiki, $18.50–$38), Canada's first Michelin-rated soupless aburasoba (Kajiken, $16–$23), and the highest-rated ramen shop in North York (Midori, 4.7 stars).
+Below are 7 spots ranked by broth quality, value, and buzz -- with prices, what to order at each, and verified addresses current to May 2026.

 Quick Answer

 The best ramen in North York is at Konjiki Ramen at 5051 Yonge St — Michelin Bib Gourmand recognized with a signature clam broth you will not find anywhere else in the GTA.
 For the most consistent bowl, Ramen Isshin at 5193 Yonge St is voted best in the GTA by Reddit.
 For something completely different, Kajiken at 4850 Yonge St serves soupless aburasoba that went viral on TikTok.
-For the best budget bowl, Kenzo Ramen starts at just $13.
+For the highest rating, Midori Ramen at 5313 Yonge St has 4.7 stars on Google Maps.
+All prices and addresses verified May 2026.

 Michelin Bib Gourmand